c4arl0s/8Remotes/README.md

 # [8 Remotes Rys Git Tutorial](https://github.com/c4arl0s/8RemotesRysGitTutorial#8-remotes-rys-git-tutorial---content)

-Simply put, a **remote repository** is one that is not your own.
+Simply put, a remote repository is one that is not your own.
 It can be another Git repository that is on your company's network, the internet, or even your local file system, but the point is that it is a repository distinct from your my-git-repository project.

-We have already seen how branches can streamline a workflow within a single repository, but they also happen to be Git's mechanism for sharing commits between repositories. **Remote Brances** act just like the local branches that we have been using, only the represent a branch in someone else's repository.
+We have already seen how branches can streamline a workflow within a single repository, but they also happen to be Git's mechanism for sharing commits between repositories. **Remote Branches act just like the local branches that we have been using, only the represent a branch in someone else's repository**.

 ![Screen Shot 2020-06-03 at 12 30 45](https://user-images.githubusercontent.com/24994818/83668761-1721f400-a596-11ea-9f23-26b12b25960e.png)

-This means we can adapt our merging and rebasing skills to make Git fantastic collaboration tool.
-Over the next few modules, we will be exploring various multi-user workflows by pretending to be different developers woking on our example website.
+**This means we can adapt our merging and rebasing skills to make Git fantastic collaboration tool**.
+Over the next few modules, we will be exploring various multi-user workflows by pretending to be different developers working on our example website.

-For several parts of this module, we are going to pretend to be Mary, the graphic designer for our website.
+**For several parts of this module, we are going to pretend to be Mary, the graphic designer for our website**.
 Mary's actions are clearly denoted by including her name in the heading of each step.

 # 	* [Clone the Repository (Mary)](https://github.com/c4arl0s/8RemotesRysGitTutorial#8-remotes-rys-git-tutorial---content)

-First, Mary needs her own copy of the repository to work with.
-The **Distributed Workflows** module will discuss network-based remotes, but right new we are just going to store them on the local filesystem.
+First, Mary needs her own copy of the repository to work with. **The Distributed Workflows module will discuss network-based remotes, but right now we are just going to store them on the local filesystem**.

 ```console
 cd /Users/carlossantiagocruz/iOS/RysGitTutorialRepository